LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

 \subsubsection{Droop Control}

+The steady-state droop characteristic is expressed as $\Delta E_{rf} = -1/D_q\Delta q$, where the associated voltage $E_{rf}$ is the inverter output voltage rather than $V$.
+As a result, the actual droop characteristic between $q$ and $V$ is affected by the voltage drop across the filter elements $L_f$ and $C_f$ as well as additional blocks such as virtual impedance.
 Its mode can be adjusted via the time constant of the RAP filter $T_q$, with the corresponding root loci shown in Fig. \ref{fig_loci_Tq}.
 The results indicate that $T_q$ has opposite effects on the two resonance modes, with the critical mode gradually shifting from the RHP to the LHP, improving system stability.
 When the RAP mode reaches -40, the critical resonance mode is positioned farthest in the LHP compared to all previously discussed strategies, suggesting that this approach provides the best stability properties for the resonance modes.